 In a small bowl mix in orange juice, sour cream, and buttermilk.

-Add half of the dry ingredients mix to just combine then add all of the wet ingredients and finally mix in the remaining dry ingredients with the cranberries just until combined.
+Add half of the dry ingredients mix to just combine then pour in all of the wet ingredients and finally mix in the remaining dry ingredients with the cranberries, fold until just until combined.
+You don't want to over stir which can activate the gluten and create a tougher cake texture.

 Bake for 45-55 minutes or until a toothpick inserted in the center of the cake comes out clean.